Mazeofthemind/NFL_PbP_Data_Extension/README.md

 2. [Defense](#defense)
 3. [Offense](#offense)

-## Introduction
+# Introduction

 Detailed charting of NFL plays (recording offensive/defensive situations, behaviors and outcomes) is the essential prerequisite of quantitative analysis.

 This is why detailed charting is considered a core competency and competitive advantage by NFL franchise analytics departments and private analytics (ex.
 PFF).

-Basic play-by-play charts are already available freely to the public via the NFLs public API.
-This data includes basic information which generally focuses on the key players and outcomes of the offensive and defensive halves of a player.
+Basic play-by-play charting is already freely available via the NFLs public API and access libraries like []().
+This data includes basic information on play outcomes (yards, points, fouls) and key players (ball handlers, tacklers) for the offense and defense.

-That said, this charting excludes large amounts of offensive and defensive information which is necessary for deeper analysis.
+That said, there is a tremendous amount of potential information which can be captured around offensive and defensive play which can fuel deeper analysis.

 Every year the open source analytics community expends 100s of volunteer hours building additional charting for 263+ hours of NFL game film.